2020 Peacebuilding Architecture Review: Advancing Local Priorities in Global Action

 What is the 2020 Peacebuilding Architecture Review?

 The 2020 Peacebuilding Architecture Review (hereafter, the Review) was mandated by the 2016 resolutions (A/RES/70/262 and S/RES/2282) and stipulated to happen in the 74th session of the General Assembly (UNGA).

-The focus of the Review will be on the assessment of the implementation of existing work across 4 key pillars outlined in the 2018 Report of the Secretary-General on Peacebuilding and Sustaining Peace (S/2018/43): 1) Operational Support; 2) UN Leadership; 3) Partnerships for Peacebuilding; 4) Financing for Peacebuilding.
-There are no expectations of the proposition of new reforms and restructuring the system but rather the Review will look at where success has been made across the four pillars and where the implementation is still lacking.
+The focus of the Review was on the assessment of the implementation of existing work across 4 key pillars outlined in the 2018 Report of the Secretary-General on Peacebuilding and Sustaining Peace (S/2018/43): 1) Operational Support; 2) UN Leadership; 3) Partnerships for Peacebuilding; 4) Financing for Peacebuilding.

 Informal Thematic Submissions:

 - In the Spirit of Partnership: Operationalisation of Sustaining Peace at the Regional Level

 - Building Sustainable Peace: Recommendations for the 2020 Peacebuilding Architecture Review, QUNO and GPPAC

 - Sustaining Peace in Practice: Lessons Learned from Liberia and Papua New Guinea, GPPAC and IPI